akkTYO/gee-megacourse-learning-log/section-13-air-pollution-monitoring/carbonmonoxide/notes.md

 - **Resolution**: ~7 km at nadir.
 - **Update Frequency**: Near-daily, aggregated to monthly here.

+### Why is there missing data in high-latitude regions (e.g. Russia, Arctic)?

+The image created from Sentinel-5P data for January-February 2024 shows a lack of data in high-latitude regions such as Russia and the Arctic Circle.
+This is due to the following reasons:
+- **Polar Night**: Sentinel-5P is a satellite in a sun-synchronous orbit and requires sunlight for its observations.
+During the winter months in the Northern Hemisphere (January-February), these high-latitude areas experience "polar night," where the sun does not rise.
+Without sunlight to reflect off the Earth's surface and atmosphere, the satellite cannot obtain valid observation data.
+- **Cloud Cover**: In areas covered by thick clouds, the satellite's view of the ground is blocked, making it impossible to measure gas concentrations in the lower atmosphere.
+This can also result in data gaps.

+Therefore, the blank areas on the map do not necessarily indicate an absence of CO, but rather an inability to collect data due to a lack of sunlight.

 ### What does `.mean()` do?
 - It takes all images in the specified date range (January 2024) and computes the **pixel-wise average**.
 - Useful for smoothing daily fluctuations and creating a **monthly composite**.